coderhimanshu1/REMPLR-2.0/README.md

 3. **Save Recipes**: With a single click, users can save their favorite recipes.
 4. **Meal Planning**: Users can effectively plan their meals, ensuring balanced nutrition.
 5. **Ingredients List**: Each recipe provides a detailed list of ingredients required.
-6. **Nutritional Information**: Insight into the nutrition value of each recipe.
+6. **Nutritional Information**: Insight into the nutritional value of each recipe.

 ## Technical Stack